My Accidental Third-Act Solo “Career:” covid & injury force my hand–and voice

 As I came back, I wrote a few more songs and reclaimed and reworked others from my albums and my unrecorded back catalogue.
 The tenor of the sets began to skew more original.

 By 2022 I was full-swing back to rehearsing.
 I had enough material for a gig but made only half-hearted attempts at getting one.
-I wasn’t that confident that my schtick would work in the Northwoods, where audiences skew older and more conservative.
+I wasn’t that confident that my act would work in the Northwoods, where audiences skew older and more conservative.

 Just as encouraging, after my birthday I fell into the most prolific song-writing cycle of my life.
-Catalyzed by some finished lyrics I had on hand, the lyrics just fell into their musical settings.
+Catalyzed by some finished lyrics I had on hand, the lyrics fell into their musical settings.
 Before I knew it, I had eight new songs in my set lists and there you have it–singer-songwriter, fait accompli.

-Through the efforts of a couple of close friends I scored multiple long form gigs at Gather, a wine-bar kind of lounge with a knack for musical curation.
+Through the efforts of a couple of close friends I scored multiple gigs at Gather, a wine-bar kind of lounge with a knack for musical curation.
 To quote the Grateful Dead, what a long, strange trip it’s been.
 I do love it.
 I want to expand the perimeter and see where it leads.

 Comments are closed.